brxken128/dexios-book/src/technical-details/Keys.md

 The key is checked, once, to ensure that it is not empty.

-Once the length has been validated, keys are then safely transported to the `argon2id` function.
+Once the length has been validated, keys are then safely transported to the appropriate hashing function.
 See [Password Hashing](../dexios-core/Password-Hashing.md) for more information.

 ## Autogenerating a Key (v8.7.0+)